 Table of Contents

-We asked in-house Itch vet, Dr. Zoe Costigan to give us the lowdown on why your cat or dog might still be scratching after applying your tailored dose of Itch Flea Treatment.
+We asked in-house Itch vet, Dr. Zoe Costigan to give us the lowdown on why your cat or dog might still be scratching after applying a flea treatment to your pet.
 Here's what she had to say:

-“It’s fairly normal for there to be a period of hyperactivity amongst the fleas as the product takes effect after you have applied your spot-on flea treatment, and this can cause an increase in your pet itching.
+“It’s fairly normal for there to be a period of hyperactivity amongst the fleas as the active ingredients in a flea treatment take effect and this can cause an increase in your pet scratching.
 It should settle down after 24 hours.
 If after 24 hours your pet continues to scratch, there could be other things going on.
 Your pet could be flea-allergic, it could have a skin infection or a hormone imbalance, or other conditions which can lead to itchiness.”

 Facial eczema is really common in allergic cats, and they’ll scratch away at their face, making a mess of their features.
 With other parasites, such as sarcoptes, your pet will be itchier on the tips of their ears and their elbows.
 After flea allergies, most itchy skin disease is usually due to an underlying allergy of some sort, be it your pet’s food or something in their environment.